angular/angular/aio/content/guide/security.md

 <div class="callout is-helpful">

 Trusted Types might not yet be available in all browsers your application targets.
-In the case your Trusted-Types-enabled application runs in a browser that doesn't support Trusted Types, the functionality of the application will be preserved, and your application will be guarded against XSS via Angular's DomSanitizer.
+In the case your Trusted-Types-enabled application runs in a browser that doesn't support Trusted Types, the functionality of the application will be preserved, and your application will be guarded against XSS by way of Angular's DomSanitizer.
 See [caniuse.com/trusted-types](https://caniuse.com/trusted-types) for the current browser support.

 </div>